 WASHINGTON (AP) — Americans cut back on using their credit cards in August for a third straight month, a sign that consumers remain cautious about spending.

-Consumers increased their borrowing $13.6 billion in August to a seasonally adjusted $3.04 trillion, the Federal Reserve said Monday.
-That’s a record and it followed a gain of $10.4 billion in July.
+The Federal Reserve says that consumers increased their borrowing $13.6 billion in August to a record high of $3.04 trillion.
+That followed a gain of $10.4 billion in July.

 But once again the gain was driven entirely by auto and student loans.
 A measure of that debt rose $14.5 billion to $2.19 trillion.
 Credit card debt dropped $883.4 million to roughly $850 billion.